Distance: 51-mile loop

 Now you will pay for all that downhill.
 From Alice’s to the Tunitas Creek Rd. turnoff it’s 5.3 miles of 90% uphill, most of it at a significant pitch.
 Get this in your head or the unexpected work will kill you.

-At the bottom of Tunitas Creek Rd. turn L on Hwy 1.
+At the bottom of Tunitas Creek Rd. you encounter one of life’s kinder gestures, the Bike Hut.
+Leave a buck or two, then turn L on Hwy 1.
 You are not done climbing.
 You will immediately have to slog up one final pitch, a typical Hwy 1 mega-roller that goes on far too long.
 Stare at the ocean and it will pass.
 Right after, get off the highway onto Stage Rd. (small but signed) on your L and descend to San Gregorio and your car.

 Afterthoughts: The weather in the Half Moon Bay area is drippy.
-I wouldn’t want to come down Tunitas Creek Rd. in the wet (actually, I did once, when the road was only damp, and it was pretty hairy).
+I wouldn’t want to come down Tunitas Creek Rd. in the wet (I did it once, when the road was only damp, and it was pretty hairy).
 If at all possible, do this ride in dry conditions.

 I’ve never ridden this loop in the other direction, but many people do.
-Of course you’d be losing that wonderful Tunitas Creek Rd. descent, but I bet descending Alpine/Pescadero is pretty wonderful too.
+Of course you’d be losing that wonderful Tunitas Creek Rd. descent, and TCR as an ascent is pretty monochromatic compared to Pescadero/Alpine.